ipaleka/algodjango/media/blog-post.md

 ]
 ```

-The form used to accept users data brings some new elements we haven't yet used in this tutorial:
+The form used to accept users data brings some new elements we haven't yet used in this blog post:

 `mainapp/forms.py`